 Item Response Theory & Psychometric Issues

-PDFs and psychometric issue materials are available in our Box folder.
-Please contact Dr. Hays at drhays@ucla.edu with any questions or concerns about access.
+PDFs and psychometric issue materials are available in our Box folder via Mednet access only.
+Please contact Dr. Ron Hays at drhays@ucla.edu with any questions or trouble accessing box folder.

 Visit Box for Psychometric Resources